rrivera1849/machine-learning/notes/cs231n-neural-networks-3.md

 which are a function of your batch size.

 ### Loss vs Epoch Plot
 First good plot is epoch vs loss.
-Loss should monotonically decrease if you use the entire dataset.
+Loss should monotonically decrease if you use the entire dataset and no momentum or similar things are used in update.

 ### Train/Val Accuracy vs Epoch Plot
 Plot training and validation accuracy, this should give you good insight on whether you're overfitting or not.